pete-livermore/pete-livermore/README.md

 ### Hi, I'm Pete 👋

 I'm a user-focussed full-stack developer building clear, eye-catching, usable applications, looking for my first role as a junior.
 I used to design and manage digital tools in my previous career, but I realised it's way more fun to build them.
-I gained some skills (see below) through full-time study and practical experience on a bootcamp with General Assembly, and I'm now looking to consolidate and build on these in a fast-paced and innovative professional setting.
+I gained a whole range of skills (see below) through full-time study and practical experience on a bootcamp with General Assembly, and I'm now looking to consolidate and build on these in a fast-paced and innovative professional setting.

-Skills
+Skills/tools I have experience with
 ------

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)